 For those who are seeking a baccalaureate degree in health information management.
-The basic degree plan lists all of the coursework that is required for the BSHIM degree.
+The basic degree plan, accessible to the student through CATSWEB, lists all of the coursework that is required for the BSHIM degree.

 REQUIREMENTS FOR BS HIM DEGREE - HIT PROGRESSION PROGRAM